-If you are a master's candidate you must file the following forms in addition to uploading your thesis:
+If you are a master's candidate, you must submit the following in addition to uploading your thesis.
+See also https://graduate.ucr.edu/filing-resources.

 - Signature Approval Page (Dissertation or Thesis) - Final Defense Master's (if your department requires a defense check your degree audit in your R'Web menu to verify)